 The National Resources Defense Council reports:

 “The pulp and paper industry may contribute to more global and local environmental problems than any other industry in the world.
 Paper manufacturers reach deep into species-rich forests for virgin timber, razing trees, polluting waterways and destroying precious wildlife habitat.
 Pulp and paper mills that use virgin timber are major generators of hazardous air pollutants, including dioxins and other cancer-causing chemicals.
 And the industry is the third largest industrial emitter of global warming pollution.”

-One of the most important regions in the world for capturing carbon is the Boreal Forest in Canada.
-Your toilet paper likely started there as a tree in the largest carbon sink in the world.
+One of the most important regions in the world for capturing carbon is the Boreal Forest in Canada in North America.
+Your toilet paper and toilet roll likely started there like a tree in the largest carbon sink in the world.
 Cutting down on toilet paper made from wood pulp and looking for alternatives like bamboo & sugarcane helps this effort.
 Watch how your choice of toilet paper helps fight climate change.

 According to a report by the National Resources Defense Fund, “industrial logging claims more than a million acres of boreal forest every year, equivalent to seven National Hockey League rinks each minute, in part to meet demand for tissue products in the United States.”
 Long story short, if you want to become part of this solution, looking for alternatives would be the way to go.
 They are only logging the Boreal forest because we demand toilet paper made from wood pulp.
 Start demanding toilet paper made from bamboo & sugarcane instead.
 Not only is it a good thing to do for the planet, but also for your health, which we will get to now.

 Are There Toxins in Your Toilet Paper?
 Pay Attention Especially If You Are Female.